siegeon/magic.lambda.scheduler/README.md

 * Every January the 5th at midnight `01.05.00.00.00.**`
 * Every January and July the 15th at midnight `01|07.15.00.00.00.**`

+In addition, each task can have multiple (infinite) number of schedules, allowing you to create any amount of complexity you wish for when to repeat a task.
+If a task is not successfully executed during its due date, a log entry will be created, supplying the exception, and the id of your task.

 ## Deleting a task

 Use the **[wait.tasks.delete]** signal to delete a task.
 An example can be found below.